AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - What is commitment semantics in databases and distributed systems.
 - How to use logical clocks to reason about distributed systems.

+Lacking any of these knowledge could make it hard to follow some of the arguments and explanations in the theory, but it is also possible to learn them along the way by asking for help from ChatGPT and other AI assistants.

 ## LOC
 - the core concepts and definitions
 - revisiting existing AI paradigms and models from the theory's perspective